 Exporting an Assortment

-Step 2: To create a new job, select the white and grey CREATE JOB button towards the top of the screen, or edit an existing product export or inventory export job.
+Step 2: To create a new job, click Create Job at the top of the page, or edit an existing product export or inventory export job.
 (For full instructions on creation, see Creating an Automated Job).

 Step 3: On the second step of the job settings editor, select what source data you want exported.
-From the Source Data drop down, select the name of the assortment as the data source.
-Select the teal NEXT STEP button again to reach the third step of the job editor.
+From the Source Data drop-down, select the name of the assortment as the data source and click Next Step.

-Step 5: Click the teal Run Now icon on the main Automation page to export the assortment data from Dsco to the export location of your choice.
+Step 5: Click the Run Now icon on the main Automation Jobs page to export the assortment data from Dsco to the export location of your choice.